"Practice, work out, proper nutrition, lots of work on short game. In golf, that's really where the strokes come off the scorecard."

 It is very easy for putting practice to become an aimless, social event which is fine for the social, beginning junior but it needs to be more structured and introduce an element of pressure for juniors taking the game more seriously.

 A good short putt drill is to line up 28 balls in a square 4 equal lines 3 feet from the pin.
 Using routine and taking time on each putt see how many you can putt in in a row and try and better that number next time.
 A variation of this is to start again each time a ball is missed and do the drill until you hit all in the hole in a row.
 Phil Mickelson is known for doing 3 foot putting drills until he makes 100 in a row, starting over anytime he misses!

-Ultimately, if a junior is going to stay with the game, it will need to be kept fun.
+If a junior is going to stay with the game, it will need to be kept fun.
 Games are important.
 The element of fun competition is vital.
 Having a good feel for the different types of clubs is an ongoing adventure as they grow, improve and demand different things from themselves and the game.
 As Phil Mickeson says : The only way to win tournaments is with the short game.

 Most kids like to get out on the range and whack range balls as far as they can off the practice tees.
 As juniors develop their love for the game it is important to be out on the range and what they do doesn't matter too much as long as they are doing it.
 Kids love games and they love to play with their parents.
 Here are some short game drills you can do with your junior and will help to develop both your games.

-A one putt in golf is best.
+A one putt in golf is ideal.
 A 2 putt is ok and a 3 putt ..... well we'd like to have as few of those as possible as we progress in the game.
-An easy drill is to pick a target hole on the putting range, change up the distance every time, and putt.
+An good drill is to pick a target hole on the putting range, change up the distance every time, and putt.
 Hole it in a single putt and you score a point.
 2 putts you get no points and 3 putts you get a negative point.

 A Junior who chips well has greater confidence around the green and it will show in overall scores and enjoyment in the game.
 The Chipping Ladder game is a favorite drill.
 It adds the element of competition and develops precision play.